 - If we don’t find evidence of rule violations, the suspension is lifted and the application is returned to normal processing.
 Any deadlines associated will be reset with new deadlines.

 - If we discover new information or additional evidence of rule violations, we may re-open an investigation.

 If we issue a show cause order, it will detail the violations, identify all affected application(s) or registration(s), and identify possible sanctions, depending on the rule violations.

 The show cause order requires the parties to respond by a certain date to explain why the USPTO should not impose the proposed sanctions.
 Depending on the response, we may issue an order for sanctions, require additional information or explanations, or return the application to the normal examination process.

 - Order for sanctions

-The order details the investigation’s findings, identifies application(s) or registration(s) that may be impacted by sanctions, and describes the sanctions.
+If an order for sanctions is issued, it will detail the investigation’s findings, identify application(s) or registration(s) that may be impacted by sanctions, and describe the sanctions.